Alexkral/AviSynthAiUpscale/readme.md

 ## Usage
     AiUpscale(clip Input, int "Factor", string "Luma", string "Chroma", string "CResample", int "Width" , int "Height" , int "Double", string "Mode", string "CPlace", int "OutDepth")
 - **Input:** (Default = last).
 Input image or progressive video in any AviSynth+ color format except YV411 and 32 bit float.
 Alpha planes are upscaled with Lanczos.
 - **Factor:** (Default = 2).
 Upscaling factor (1, 2, 3 or 4).
 1 is for chroma resampling.
 Must be 2 when Double is set for Luma and/or Chroma.
-Ignored when Width and Height are set.
+Ignored when Width and Height are set except for Factor = 1.
 - **Luma:** (Default = "Medium").
 Model for luma or RGB upscaling.
 Must be an AiUpscale model ("Fast", "Medium", "VDSR", "HQ" or "HQ Sharp").
 - **Chroma:** (Default = "Lanczos").
 Method for chroma upscaling.
 Can be an AiUpscale model, KrigBilateral (only for 4:2:0 or 4:4:4 and 2x upscale ratio), or any AviSynth resize method.
 - **CResample:** (Default = "").
 Method for chroma resampling.
 Can be an AiUpscale model (only for 4:2:0), KrigBilateral, any AviSynth method, or an empty string which means that the chroma is not resampled.